benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-10-01-rewriting-irewritable.md

 }
 ```

 With this design, Sawmill passes an array into `GetChildren` (after calling `CountChildren` to find out how big the array needs to be) and asks the object to copy its children into the array.
-So implementations of `IRewritable` now no longer have to allocate memory for their return value.
+Implementations of `IRewritable` no longer have to allocate memory for their return value.
+The memory is allocated (and hopefully reused) by the library.
 But this API is less safe --- if an `IRewritable` implementation stores a reference to the buffer then it could get unexpectedly mutated.

 ```csharp
 class Bad : IRewritable<Bad>